 Carefully select what you can give away that others, including (yes, including) your competitors, will see great value in.
 There’s no point whatsoever giving away valueless IP as people will see straight through that as fake information or click-bait.
-Just keep in mind the ingredients of Heinz tomato sauce versus the recipe.
+Just keep in mind the Heinz tomato sauce ingredients versus the recipe to create it.

 - Understand that you can give away what you do but not how you do it.

-- Give it away, paying special attention to the word ‘give’.
+- Give it away, paying particular attention to the word ‘give’.

 - Do not use the act of giving IP away as a vehicle to sell your services.

-It’s extremely common practice for businesses to promote “Here’s my FREE top-ten tips for how to get the very best from your online print service” (that’s them giving away some of their IP) “…and if you need help with your stationery I run a graphic design service... (they can’t resist the temptation to sell, sell, sell).
-This is not what giving IP away is about.
-By giving away your IP you will become known for what you do.
-It’s a longer-term process and is the beginning of your sales pipeline which naturally leads to more business.
+This practice is not what giving IP away is about.
+By giving away your IP, you will become known for what you do.
+It’s a longer-term process and is the beginning of your sales pipeline, which naturally leads to more business.